Spiral (TV series): Series 4 (2012)

 Police Captain Laure Berthaud and her lieutenants, Gilou and Tintin, investigate when, after his homemade bomb accidentally went off, a mortally wounded student is dumped by his accomplices in a Paris wood.
 Lawyer Joséphine Karlsson is getting herself into dangerous waters defending undocumented immigrants; her colleague, Pierre Clément, surprisingly finds himself representing crime boss, Johnny Jorkal; while Judge Roban returns to the Palais de Justice, sidelined and on the warpath.

 As the story unfolds to reveal a group of extremists intent on waging a war against the Parisian Gendarmerie and a dangerous arms trafficking operation, the police and the lawyers begin to turn on each other.
-Tintin is slightly grazed in the head by a bullet during a raid, is in a coma for a short period and later suffers from PTSD.
+Tintin is slightly grazed in the head by a bullet during a raid, is in a coma for a short period and later has PTSD.
 Roban releases a man accused of rape because Roban believes the man was the victim of a plot to falsely accuse him; one alleged victim of the rapist commits suicide as a result of the release.

 Series 4, consisting of 12 episodes, was shot between 22 August and 9 December 2011 and between January and April 2012.
 It was broadcast in France on Canal+ from 3 September to 8 October 2012.
 BBC Four screened the series, subtitled "State of Terror," in its Saturday primetime foreign language drama slot from 9 February 2013 with two hour-long episodes a week, broadcast one after the other on Saturday nights.